-Also all essential DOE topics need to be covered, such as the scientific method, one factor at a time experimental approach, DOE terminology (e.g., factors, levels and response variables), screening designs, resolution, randomization, replication, ANOVA, residuals, F tests, main effects and interaction plots.
+Also all essential DOE topics need to be covered, such as the scientific method, one factor at a time experimental approach, DOE terminology (e.g., factors, levels and response variables), screening designs, resolution, randomization, replication, analysis of variance (ANOVA), residuals, F tests, main effects and interaction plots.

 The most critical part of the training, however, is to give trainees the opportunity to apply these concepts firsthand using a DOE simulation.

 To accomplish this, the group of trainees should be divided into teams and given a problem statement.
 For example, at PricewaterhouseCoopers, one of the largest professional services firms, the problem statement that has been used is: “A professional services company has a new tax preparation service they developed for people who are 55 years or older and have ‘wealth accounts.’
 The company wants you to design an experiment that will identify the direct marketing process that maximizes the number of customers they can acquire.”

 Applying Concepts in DOE Simulation